 a "colony stimulating factor" that boosts white-cell production in the

 blood to make up for the collateral damage from the chemo.

 Neulasta is an amazing molecule, but it's crazy expensive, something like

-$5000 per shot, and not all insurance covers it.
+$5000 per shot with insurance negotiated rates (maybe even more than $15000 "retail" cost), and not all insurance covers it.
 There are other therapies

 and some patients just choose to skip it in any case without consequence.

 I have skipped Neulasta once as an experiment, and at the start